natnew/Microsoft-Power-Platform-For-BIM/README.md

 This repo contains files from my Microsoft Power Platform projects.

 ## About Me
-I am Natasha, a AEC (Architectural, engineering and construction) professional who is interested in Code.
+I am Natasha, an AEC (Architectural, engineering and construction) professional who is interested in Code.

 ## You Can Find Me Here:
 * [https://github.com/natnew]